Gerd Weber: Defection to the West

 Kotte and Müller received lifetime bans from playing in the top two tiers for alleged complicity.
 They knew about the intentions of Weber; their failure to inform authorities was critical.
 (Note: The Stasi could not prove that Kotte and Müller had plans to defect.
 In an interview with Tag24 in 2019, Müller said that this was probably because Weber had told the Stasi during interrogation that the two did not want to escape.
 But they were still considered accomplices as they had not fulfilled their reporting obligation.)
 Weber was sentenced to two years and three months in prison for planned "planned illegal border crossing", of which he served eleven months in Frankfurt an der Oder.
 He was excluced from the German Gymnastics and Sports Federation (DTBS), which meant that he would not be allowed to play club sports, not even for small locals clubs.
 He was not allowed to continue his sports teacher studies either.
 He was allowed to accomplish an apprentice as a car mechanic, but was denied the opportunity to obtain a master craftsman grade.

 Neither Weber, Kotte nor Müller would thus return to play for SG Dynamo Dresden in the DDR-Oberliga.

 Supporters of SG Dynamo Dresden saw the bans on Weber, Kotte and Müller as "an order from Erich Mielke" designed to weaken SG Dynamo Dresden.
 However, such claims are doubtful.
 The three players had been reported by an unofficial collaborator (IM) and Mielke was convinced that all three were originally prepared to defect.
 The great fear of footballers, fans and officials who had fled East Germany was omnipresent at the Stasi.
 Former SED First Secretary in Bezirk Dresden Hans Modrow believes that the measures against the three were "probably cautious overall", given the completely different consequences for other East German citizens in similar contexts.
 After all, the three were also members of the armed organs (Bewaffnete Organe der DDR) with ranks.
 (Note: As players of SG Dynamo Dresden, the three were formally employees of the Volkspolizei.)
 Weber's escape helpers from Dresden - a technologist, a civil engineer and a waitress - received even harsher punishments.

-Weber would make several applications to leave East Germay, but was rejected.
+Weber would make several applications to leave East Germany, but was rejected.
 In the summer of 1989, he eventually managed to flee East Germany to West Germany with his family, before the fall of the Berlin Wall.
 In West Germany, he settled in Friesenheim in the Black Forest.

 Later life

 Weber, Kotte and Müller was rehabilitated by SG Dynamo Dresden after Die Wende in 1989.
-As of 2021, Weber still lived in Friesenheim, where he works as a claims adjuster for a car insurance company.
+As of 2021, Weber still lives in Friesenheim, where he works as a claims adjuster for a car insurance company.
 Weber is today an honorary member of SG Dynamo Dresden and a celebrated former player at the club.